matias-dogliani/energybuild/README.md

 #### Outliers and anomalies

 To detect the anomalies we've used a rule based method.
-We fix these rules after a visual analisys of our data.
+We fixed these rules after a visual analisys of our data.

 We've consider an anomalie the: